barakganon/Royal-Succession-Simulation/docs/technical_implementation.md

 - `GamePhase` (enum): Defines phases within a game turn
 - `EventType` (enum): Categorizes different types of events

+### Person System

+The person system (`models/person.py` and `models/family_tree.py`) handles:

+1. **Character Management**: Creation and lifecycle of individual characters
+2. **Family Relationships**: Parent-child and marriage relationships
+3. **Trait System**: Character traits and their effects
+4. **Succession Logic**: Rules for determining new rulers
+5. **Character Events**: Life events like birth, marriage, and death

+Key classes:
+- `Person`: Represents individual characters with attributes and relationships
+- `FamilyTree`: Manages collections of related persons and dynasty structure
+- `TraitSystem`: Handles character traits and their effects
+- `SuccessionLaw`: Defines rules for inheritance and succession

 ### Game Manager

 The game manager (`models/game_manager.py`) serves as the central coordinator: